 ☞ Related Post: 15 Best Beaches in Mexico

-This part of the island is a great place to stay if you’re interested in golfing, waterfront accommodations, and a quieter trip.
+The north is where to stay in Cozumel if you’re interested in golfing, waterfront accommodations, and a quieter trip.
 Plus, some of the best restaurants are up in this area — Buccanos, La Monina and Hemingway.

 The northern part of Cozumel is from around La Monina Restaurant to the public beach as shown on the map below.